Banyc/Chatter/README.md

 - [x] Make the Three-way handshake service independence from `SocketBase`
 - [ ] Make encryption to be a middleware
 - [x] Make feedback service to be independent
+- [ ] Add model for chat content
+- [ ] decouple SocketBase with ChatBox.
+Between them adds a controller